The readiness case

 Every HHS OCR settlement and every ONC enforcement action is published with the regulator's stated allegations.
 Journalists, competitors, and Series B leads all read these lists.
 The financial penalty is rarely the largest cost.
 The published narrative is.

-The cost no one prices
+The return no one prices

-The human cost
+The human upside

 That is what TAP is.